Guide for Authors

 Role of the funding source

 This journal is a peer reviewed, open access journal.
 To provide open access, this journal has an open access fee (also known as an article publishing charge APC) which needs to be paid by the authors or on their behalf e.g. by their research funder or institution.
 The Article Processing Charge (APC) for this journal is USD 740, plus VAT.
-To all papers submitted before the 31st December 2021, a deep discount applies and the APC will be USD 180 plus VAT.
+For all papers submitted before the 31st of December 2022, the article publication charge will be waived making it free to submit to the journal.
+Publishing costs will be covered by KeAi.
 Peer review under responsibility of KeAi Communications Co., Ltd.

 Elsevier Researcher Academy